qureai/qureai.github.io/_posts/2018-06-11-deep-learning-for-videos-action-recognition-review.md

 Score | Comment |
 ----- | ------- |
-92.5 | 2streamfusion |
+92.5 | TwoStreamfusion |
-94.2 | 2streamfusin + iDT |
+94.2 | TwoStreamfusion + iDT |

 *My comments*:
-The authors established the supremacy of the 2streamFusion method as it improved the performance over C3D without the extra parameters used in C3D.
+The authors established the supremacy of the TwoStreamFusion method as it improved the performance over C3D without the extra parameters used in C3D.

 <a name="tsn"></a>